mbround18/vtt-maps/README.md

 # vtt-maps

+## Disclaimer

-**DISCLAIMER**: Many map files in this repo are Dungeondraft files and you will need a license to Dungeondraft in order to use them.
+Many map files in this repo are DungeonDraft files, and you will need a license to DungeonDraft to modify or re-render them.
+Any map that is dubbed complete will be generated into an optimal-half output in the dd2vtt standard format.
+Once it's been outputted to that format, it will have a preview image generated to accompany it.
+I am working on getting auto documentation and cataloging of each map available in the README but for now you might have to go digging.

 ## Asset Packs Used